elastic/connectors/docs/DEVELOPING.md

 ##### `ssl_ca`

 Content of SSL certificate.
-Note: In case of ssl_disabled `True`, keep `ssl_ca` field empty.
-Examples:
+If SSL is disabled, keep the `ssl_ca` field empty.
+Example certificate:

   - ```
     -----BEGIN CERTIFICATE-----